antoninschrab/ksdagg-paper/README.md

 python experiment_nf.py
 ```
 Those commands run all the tests necessary for our experiments, the results are saved in dedicated `.csv` and `.pkl` files in the directory [results](results) (which is already provided for ease of use).
-Note that our expeiments are comprised of 'embarrassingly parallel for loops', for which significant speed up can be obtained by using
+Note that our experiments are comprised of 'embarrassingly parallel for loops', for which significant speed up can be obtained by using
 parallel computing libraries such as `joblib` or `dask`.

 The actual figures of the paper can be obtained from the saved dataframes in [results](results) by using the command